ConfederacyOfGaia/Gaia/mechanics.md

 **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.
 **Feat.** Elves start the game with the Druid Cantrip Feat.

 ## Backgrounds

+The following backgrounds are unique to the Confederacy of Gaia.

 ### Artisan or Merchant